the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 If you are not familiar with APIs, I encourage you [to read my journey where I got to know APIs](https://www.robinwieruch.de/what-is-an-api-javascript/).

 Do you know the [Hacker News](https://news.ycombinator.com/) platform?
 It's a great news aggregator about tech topics.
 In this book, you will use the Hacker News API to fetch trending stories from the platform.
 There is a [basic](https://github.com/HackerNews/API) and [search](https://hn.algolia.com/api) API to get data from the platform.
-The latter one makes sense in your case to search stories on Hacker News.
-You can visit the API specification to get a glimpse of the data structure.
+The latter one makes sense in the case of this application in order to search stories on Hacker News.
+You can visit the API specification to get an understanding of the data structure.

 ## Lifecycle Methods

-You will need the knowledge about React lifecycle methods before you can start to fetch data.
+You will need to know about React lifecycle methods before you can start to fetch data in your components by using an API.
 These methods are a hook into the lifecycle of a React component.
 They can be used in ES6 class components, but not in functional stateless components.

 Do you remember when a previous chapter taught you about JavaScript ES6 classes and how they are used in React?
-Apart from the `render()` method, I mentioned several methods that can be overwritten in a React ES6 class component.
+Apart from the `render()` method, there are several methods that can be overwritten in a React ES6 class component.
 All of these are the lifecycle methods.
 Let's dive into them:

-You already know two lifecycle methods in a ES6 class component: `constructor()` and `render()`.
+You already know two lifecycle methods that can be used in an ES6 class component: `constructor()` and `render()`.

 The constructor is only called when an instance of the component is created and inserted in the DOM.
 The component gets instantiated.
 That process is called mounting of the component.

 The `render()` method is called during the mount process too, but also when the component updates.
-Each time when the state or the props of a component change, the `render()` method is called.
+Each time when the state or the props of a component change, the `render()` method of the component is called.

 Now you know more about the two lifecycle methods and when they are called.
 You already used them as well.
 But there are more of them.